Dates

 Note

-'Minas Tirith' was the name given to this city after the capture of Minas Ithil by the Nazgûl in 2002 (Third Age).
-The city itself, though, was much older - as Minas Anor, it had stood since the late Second Age, and was some 2,100 years old when it was renamed.
-For its origins and earlier history, refer to the entry for Minas Anor.
+'Minas Tirith' was the name given to this city after the capture of Minas Ithil by the Nazgûl in III 2002; the city itself, though, was much older - as Minas Anor, it had stood since the late Second Age, and was some 2,100 years old when it was renamed;; for its origins and earlier history, refer to the entry for Minas Anor

 Indexes: